GaryOderNichts/moonlight-wiiu/README.md

 ```
 bitrate = 1500
 ```
-Then slowly increate the bitrate until the stream is no longer stable.
+Then slowly increase the bitrate until the stream is no longer stable.

 ### Can't find app Steam
 Moonlight Wii U tries to start the app "Steam" by default, but sunshine does not have a default Application called "Steam".